humanwhocodes/humanfs/packages/types/README.md

 ## Description

-Additional type definitions for `hfs`.
+Additional type definitions for humanfs.
 These are used primarily to share type definitions across packages because there is no easy way to export imported type definitions using JavaScript and JSDoc.

 ## License